kbiakov/gradle-cleaner-intellij-plugin/README.md

 Force clear delaying & no longer needed Gradle tasks.

 ## Description
 Plugin for Intellij IDEA which performs simple commands to roughly clear executing Gradle tasks.
-It saves developer time, when you completely sure that result of execution current Gradle work is unnecessary and you do not want to wait while Gradle "safely" stops you tasks.
+It saves developer time, when you completely sure that result of execution current Gradle work is unnecessary and you do not want to wait while Gradle "safely" stops your tasks.
 Presented plugin solves through force & then clean build garbage.

 ## Installation
 Search & install <b>Gradle Cleaner</b> from Intellij IDEA plugins browser.